-Mark has made the health of Erie County residents a priority over the past years of his administration.
+Mark has made the health and welfare of Erie County residents a priority over the past years of his administration.
 Mark recognizes that although indicators show that the County as a whole is better off than it was a few short years ago, some of Erie County’s residents are not reaping the benefit of this upswing.
-He recently released a plan entitled “Initiatives for a Strong Community” full of actionable items that require the county to pair with local agencies to improve the health and wellbeing of Erie County residents.
+During his first term as executive he released a plan entitled “Initiatives for a Strong Community” to address poverty and need in our community.
+The plan is full of actionable items that require the county to pair with local agencies to improve the health and well-being of Erie County residents.

-Erie County is a strong community that has gotten stronger over the past several years.
-Mark understands now is the time to leverage burgeoning opportunity so that all members of our community grow stronger and healthier together.
+Erie County is a vibrant community that has gotten economically stronger over the past several years.
+Mark understands now at this time of great economic renaissance is the time to ensure that all members of our community grow stronger and healthier together.